-You may think of hot spots as a condition on their own.
-But most of the time they’re a symptom of a more serious condition ... like chronic stress, food sensitivities, energy stagnation or liver imbalances.
+You may think of hot spots as a superficial condition.
+But most of the time they’re a symptom of a deeper-rooted problem ... like chronic stress, food sensitivities, energy stagnation or liver imbalances.

 Known as acute moist dermatitis or pyoderma, the dreaded hot spot should be called the "red, gooey, inflamed, hairless spot varying in symptoms, size and severity" spot.